mjbots/moteus/docs/reference.md

 * `max_desired_rate` - If non-zero, the commanded position is
   limited to change at this rate in Hz.

+Note, these values are in physical units.
+Thus a `kp` value of 1, means that for 1 revolution of error at the output, 1 Nm of corrective torque will be applied.
+Similarly, with a `kd` value of 1, 1 revolution per second of error will result in 1 Nm of corrective torque.
+Doubly note that these values are measured at the output, thus *after* any scaling in position, velocity, and torque implied by `motor.unwrapped_position_scale`.

 ## `servo.pid_dq` ##

 These have the same semantics as the position mode PID controller, and